Great Horton railway station

 Other freight operations entailed the receiving of general freight and cargo.
 A large number of empty barrels used for oils and chemicals, probably at the worsted weaving mills, ended up being stored in small mountains alongside the tracks on the northern side.
 Wagons being delivered or picked up from these sidings were shunted on an as-needed basis.

 Operations were complex enough to warrant a dedicated signal box, which was located on the west-bound or Clayton platform side, across from the main station building.
 A metal overpass allowed passengers to cross over to or from the main station house to the opposite platform.
 In earlier days, access was also possible directly via metal stairs from the Beckside Road bridge to the station overpass below.

+A map showing the layout of the station complex is shown on p.21 of "The Queensbury Lines".

 During the late 1950s, the line was used to train operators of DMUs (Diesel Multiple Unit) which made practice runs on the line to and from Bradford.

 No sign remains of the former station, platforms, signal box, or tracks.
-The site has been re-purposed for modern-day industrial use.
+The site has been re-purposed for modern-day commercial and shopping use, with Cannon Mills now known as Cannon Mills Shopping Village.

 Interest in this and other stations along the Queensbury Lines is maintained due to the support for continuing steam locomotive operations of the nearby Keighley and Worth Valley Railway historic preservation association.

 The Queensbury Lines also have a lot of interest for railway fans and historians due to the variety of grades, cuttings, tunnels, and a long viaduct, all within a relatively short distance of each other.